ElPiche/FinalProjectADF/Doc/Multi_Dimensional_Algorithm_Implementation_Guide.md

     def min_training_samples(self) -> int:
         """Minimum observations required for meaningful training.

+        This is the ALGORITHM DEFAULT.
+Users can override via parameter metadata:
+        {"key": "min_training_samples", "value": 10}

+        Resolution order (same pattern as percentile, n_clusters, etc.):
+        1. Check parameter.metadata for "min_training_samples" → use if found
+        2. Else use this property value

         Used by orchestrator to decide: train this bucket or fall back to global.
         """
         return 3  # Default for simple algorithms